 ARE PROTESTS SUCCESSFUL IN INFLUENCING POLITICAL DECISION-MAKING?

 But Adam is curious.
-As his grandmother turns the car around to take a different route, you notice the signs the protesters are carrying – “No More U.S. War in Middle East,” “Education, Not Bombs,” “Bring our Soldiers Home Now!”
+As his grandmother turns the car around, he takes a closer look at the signs the protesters are carrying: “No More U.S. War in the Middle East,” “Education, Not Bombs,” and “Bring our Soldiers Home Now!”

 Investigate the primary sources from the World War I era.
-Were Americans expressing their opinions on all sides of the issue, or were they largely in support of the war?
+Did Americans express their opinions on all sides of the issue, or were they largely in support of the war?
 How did people share their ideas about the war?
 Make your case.

 Have your students take this challenge and make their case!
 To begin, send your students to this website with this challenge’s code.

 A political protest is a public demonstration of disapproval related to the actions or policies of the government.
-Examples include writing petitions or taking part in a march.
+Examples of protests include writing petitions or taking part in a march.